-Commercial surrogacy means that future parents pay the mother a fee for carrying pregnancy.
-It’s allowed in Russia as well as other countries such as Ukraine, Georgia, India, some USA states.
+Commercial surrogacy means that future parents pay a fee to the mother to carry pregnancy.
+It’s legal in Russia, as well as some other countries such as Ukraine, Georgia, India, and some USA states.

-Many clinics in the country offer assisted reproductive services.
+Many Russian clinics offer assisted reproductive services.
 In most agencies carrying a baby for a client is regarded as a job.
-Clinics instruct carrying mothers to think of the pregnancy as a paid work.
+Clinics instruct carrying mothers to think of pregnancy as a paid work.
 Preference is given to mothers who are financially motivated.
-The temporary maternity should not evoke any parental feelings as it may cause difficulties in the future.
+The temporary maternity should not evoke any parental feelings, as it may cause problems in the future.
 This is why genetically linked surrogacy is prohibited in Russia.
-It is quite contradictory because the surrogate mother has full parental rights for the newborn until she signs her consent to give the baby for adoption by his genetic parents.
+It is quite contradictory, because the surrogate mother has full parental rights for the newborn until she signs her consent to give the baby for adoption by his intended parents.

 The majority of surrogate mothers consider such pregnancy as a way to earn money.
-Many of them spend the money to buy a home for their own families.
+Many of them spend the pay check to buy a home for their own families.

-Russian legislation does not consider the baby as the object of the contractual agreement.
-This is why it cannot guarantee transference of the rights to the baby to the paying client.
+Russian legislation does not consider a baby born through surrogacy as an object of a contractual agreement.
+This is why the law cannot guarantee transference of parental rights to the paying client.
+The carrying mother has to agree voluntarily.